Update as of June 26, 5:00 PT: This article has been updated to reflect the latest official guidance on PPP loan forgiveness.

 Next, you would divide your forgiveness period FTEs (1.5) by your average FTEs (1.7).

 Then, you’ll multiply this amount (0.88) by the loan amount that includes the salary reduction ($44,300).

 Finally, you compare the adjustment to meet the 60% payroll expense requirement ($41,250) to the amount based on a reduction to salary and FTEs ($38,984) and choose the smaller of the two.
 This is the amount that is forgivable.

 In the above example, the forgivable amount is $38,984, and you would need to pay back $6,016.

 Step 13: Organize your remaining PPP expense records.

 It’s time to compile the rest of your PPP documents (see Step 11 for what you need).
 Aren’t you glad that you already got a head start?

 Step 14: Complete your application for loan forgiveness.

-After your eight-week forgiveness window is up, it’s time to submit your forgiveness application to your lender.
+After your 24-week forgiveness window is up, it’s time to submit your forgiveness application to your lender.